Can I Return a Leased Car if It Has Problems

 Some lease agreements even connect to state Lemon Laws and give you specific remedies if the leased vehicle has substantial defects.
 Knowing these terms can make it easier to return a leased car or seek a replacement vehicle if needed.

-The next step is to send a written notice to the leasing company stating the issues you’re facing with the vehicle.
-Ask for help with repairs, refunds, or possible lease adjustments.
-Keep copies of letters, emails, or messages.
-In most states, giving written notice is required before state or federal laws can protect consumers if the issue persists.
+The next step is to send a written notice describing the defect and the repair history — to the manufacturer, and to the leasing company as well, since it holds the title.
+Ask for help with repairs, refunds, or possible lease adjustments, and keep copies of every letter, email, or message.
+In many states, giving the manufacturer written notice and a final chance to repair is required before the lemon law’s protections kick in.

 Step 4: Seek Professional Advice